kailash-manasarovar/statement/docs/timeline/2024/january.md

 - Vulnerable targets whose phones have been accessed by criminals don't really stand a chance, do they?
 - I thought they might do it with cookies in the browser, but I checked with different browsers, different devices, and even someone else's device.
 - The results were the same as on my devices.
-- Of course, they may have hacked that young woman's phone too, anyone close to me probably.
+- Of course, they may have hacked that young woman's phone too, anyone close to me probably, with or without their knowledge.

 ## Lucia in the dark room with Domingo